AscendingPassage.com HOME PAGE.

 friends.
 Several heads of Greek saints are sculptured in the rock

-on both sides of the niche; and I also observed whole length
+on both sides of the niche.
+I also observed whole length

-figures, and small heads of sphinxes only three or four inches in
+figures, and small sphinxes only three or four inches in

 length, representations, perhaps, of similar images of gold or